 Upload your video to YouTube, and then email the link to BOTF@mhsaa.com or email@example.com.
 Videos must be submitted no later than noon on January 10, 2015.
 The MHSAA will create a YouTube playlist highlighting all of the videos.

 After all videos have been posted (Jan.
 11), the MHSAA Student Advisory Council will choose the Top 5 Finalists.
 At least one Class C or D school will be included in the Finalist group.

 Members of the Student Advisory Council and MHSAA staff will visit all Finalists on a home game night.
 We’ll shoot and edit our own video to document our experience at your school.
 We'll also meet with the school's student leaders and write stories about our experiences.
 The videos and stories can be found on the MHSAA's Second Half website, and we'll also tweet the links and post to Facebook for other students to see.

 DETERMINING A WINNER

 The MHSAA Student Advisory Council will determine a winner based on the judging criteria listed above.
-They will also conduct a vote using a Facebook, Twitter and Instagram Likes, Shares and RTs to help in their decision making.
-They will not be using the actual number of votes on Facebook, rather they will use the number of votes in comparison to the size of the school.
-500 votes from a school with 1,000 students is better than 500 votes from a school with 2,000 students.
+It will also conduct a vote using a Facebook, Twitter and Instagram Likes, Shares and RTs to help in its decision making.
+Council members will not use the actual number of votes on Facebook, rather itwill use the number of votes in comparison to the size of the school; 500 votes from a school with 1,000 students is better than 500 votes from a school with 2,000 students.

 BOTF III CHAMPION

 The winner will be announced Feb.
 20 and will be invited to the Class B Boys Basketball Semifinals at the Breslin Center on March 27 to be recognized and receive a championship banner.
 We will also play a compilation of all five finalist videos on the Breslin Center HD scoreboard during the Girls & Boys Basketball Finals in March.